whytui/aoemod/CustomROR/CustomROR_README.txt

 - Change conversion resistances, like 1.25 for war elephants instead of 1 (customizable in config file).
 - Correctly sets AI control at game startup when using the "ManageAI" feature (allows AI to control your "old" player when changing with gaia cheat code).
 - Customize Map generation elevation "amount" (hardcoded in standard game)
+- Disable dock in maps where AI does NOT build docks, for fair SP games.
+You can turn this ON/OFF in customROR.xml file.

 Scenario Editor:
 - All terrains are available in editor (putting non-standard terrain does not refresh immediatly, but it works).